openplayerjs/openplayerjs/README.md

 ### Events

-Since OpenPlayer is based on HTML5 media, the way to trigger events is using the video/audio tag.

-Using the code above, you can attach/dispatch any valid event, using [`CustomEvent`](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent), like this:
+Using the code below, you can attach/dispatch any valid event, using [`CustomEvent`](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent), like this:

 ```javascript
 player.getElement().addEventListener('ended', function() {